 Both individual and group therapy play crucial roles in dual diagnosis treatment.
 Each offers unique benefits for recovery.

-Individual therapy provides one-on-one time with a counsellor.
-Patients can explore personal issues in depth.
-They learn coping skills tailored to their needs.
+Individual therapy involves one-on-one time with a counsellor.
+Patients can explore personal issues in depth and learn coping skills tailored to their needs.

 Group therapy offers peer support and shared experiences.
 Patients learn they’re not alone in their struggles.
 They can practise social skills in a safe setting.